mhogrefe/malachite/docs/index.md

   * **Non-exact algorithms:** Malachite does not compute using floating-point numbers (although conversions to and from floating-point numbers are supported).
-    The results of every calculation should be either exact, rounded in a clearly-defined way, or have correct error bounds.
+    The results of every calculation are either exact, rounded in a clearly-defined way, or have correct error bounds.
 * Malachite is released under [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html),
   which places some limits on its usage and